 What to Avoid Around the Time of Vein Laser Treatments

-Before your treatments you should avoid iron supplements, certain antibiotics, and ASA products, as these may cause unwanted reactions in the skin.
+Before your treatments, you should avoid iron supplements, certain antibiotics, and aspirin products, as these may cause unwanted reactions in the skin.
 Our vein specialist will review any other medications that you are taking prior to the treatment to determine if they could potentially interfere with the vein laser treatment.
 On the day of treatment, you should avoid using spray tans, lotions, creams, makeup, and moisturizers on the skin.
 These products may interfere with the laser penetration of the skin.

 What Are Some Potential Downsides to Vein Laser Treatment?

 There is never a “perfect” vein therapy, and there will always be some disadvantages of any therapy.
 One potential disadvantage of vein laser treatments over other vein therapies is that several treatments may be required to get the desired results.
-Since each individual treatment has a cost associated with it, laser treatments can sometime be a more costly alternative to other forms of vein therapy.
+Since each individual treatment has a cost associated with it, laser treatments can sometimes be a more costly alternative to other forms of vein therapy.

 Another potential disadvantage of vein laser treatments is that there is that they can be rather uncomfortable.
 Just like laser hair removal, vein laser therapy can be associated with some discomfort to get the desired results.
-Another potential disadvantage of vein laser treatments is that they can be rather time consuming to complete.
-When you have a large number of spider veins on your legs, it often can be much quicker to perform sclerotherapy (and therefore sclerotherapy can often be more cost effective).
+Another potential disadvantage of vein laser treatments is that they can be rather time-consuming to complete.
+When you have a large number of spider veins on your legs, it often can be much quicker to perform sclerotherapy (and therefore sclerotherapy can often be more cost-effective).

 Lastly, vein laser treatment cannot be utilized for larger skin veins such as reticular veins.
 Laser therapy typically cannot deliver enough heat to a reticular vein to close it without risking thermal burns to the skin.
 Since people often desire a treatment modality that can treat all of their skin veins simultaneously, if an individual has larger skin veins (reticular veins) that cannot be treated with lasers, then another treatment option may be better.
 In this scenario, sclerotherapy is often a better option.